Should we all really be downloading DuoLingo?

 Switzerland has three official languages; German, French and Italian.
 However, the country routinely markets itself in English.
 Before I arrived in Geneva for my year abroad, I worried that socialising and simple daily errands would be a struggle without speaking fluent French.
-Surely, as native English-speakers, we should persevere in learning new languages; for engaging in business propositions, integrating into new communities and developing global relationships?
+Indeed, as native English-speakers, we should persevere in learning new languages; engaging in business propositions, integrating into new communities, and developing global relationships?
 This has certainly not been necessary for me.

 Even though my social interactions are in French, in the background of the idle chatter is constant English-language music; from Marvin Gaye to the Beatles, The Smiths to Dizzee Rascal and Chaka Khan.
 The crowds sing along in English between sipping their drinks, smoking or flirting.
 The English language dominates popular music worldwide, and studies show that words relating or identifying human emotions are more likely to stay planted in the brain.

 Whilst I’m reluctant to say this, British imperialism brought widespread benefits for Anglo-phones.
 Our mother tongue gives us a platform we all take for granted.
 The establishment of the East India Company expanding into Asia, primarily India and China, had a huge linguistic impact on these countries.
-The British Empire, along with countless other injustices, crushed many languages, dialects and literature.
-We are still living through the consequences with the world losing a language every two weeks.
+The British Empire and countless other injustices crushed many languages, dialects and literature.
+We are still living through the consequences of the world losing a language every two weeks.

 Even in lectures and seminars, my Swiss professors dabble in a bit of English slang’.
 Globalisation, urbanisation and the rise of the internet have all accelerated the adoption of English words and phrases.
 “Does anyone really think that French teenagers, are going to trade out ‘sexting’ for Texto Pornographique?”
 Absolutely not, Lauran Collins.
 It is estimated that 70-80% of the content on the Internet is in English, which surely has tangible linguistic effects worldwide.